COSAFA Women's Champions League: History

 The 2024 edition was held from 15–24 August 2024 in Blantyre, Malawi.
-The University of the Western Cape from South Africa defeated Gaborone United Ladies from Botswana 9-8 via penalties after the match ended in a 1-1 draw.
+The University of the Western Cape from South Africa defeated Gaborone United Ladies from Botswana 9-8 via penalties after the match ended in a 1–1 draw.

-The 2025 edition was held from 22–31August 2025 in Johannesburg, South Africa.
-Gaborone United Ladies from Botswana defeated ZESCO Ndola Girls from Zambia 4-3 via penalties after the match ended in a 1-1 draw.
+The 2025 edition was held from 22–31 August 2025 in Johannesburg, South Africa.
+Gaborone United from Botswana defeated ZESCO Ndola from Zambia 4-3 via penalties after the match ended in a 1–1 draw.

+The 2026 edition was held from 20–29 August 2026 in Gaborone, Botswana.
+Mamelodi Sundowns from South Africa defeated ZESCO Ndola from Zambia 2–1 in the final.